Determine Your Information Need

 Identify Keywords/Search Terms

 When you go to look for resources, try to identify the main ideas behind your research question.
-These keywords will help to find relevant research and will be a more effective search than typing in the whole question.
+These keywords will help to find relevant resources and will be a more effective search than typing in the whole question.

-Example Research Question
+Example Research Question:

 How does social media affect children?